geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

     From the *Classification style* options, it is also possible to manage **Custom Parameter** thought the <img src="../img/button/configute_lite_button.jpg" class="ms-docbutton"/> button.
 That's really useful to style [SQL Views](https://docs.geoserver.org/latest/en/user/data/database/sqlview.html) defined in GeoServer by using one of the available _viewparams_
     <img src="../img/layer-settings/configure_popup.jpg" class="ms-docimage" style="max-width:400px;">

     Here the user can add custom parameters that will be visible in the *Visual Style Editor*, above the *Color Palette* option.
-The *Thematic Layer* property provides an array of fields where each one represents a select input, once a user selects one of this input the associated view parameter is included in the classify.json request to the SLD service.
-An example can be the following one:
+The *Custom Parameters* requires an array of fields to be configured according to the available viewparams defined in the SQL View.

     <video class="ms-docimage" controls><source src="../img/layer-settings/thematic-layer.mp4"></video>